shakebugs/shake-docs/docs/android/configuration-and-data/new-ticket-screen-elements.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+>Here are all the element customizations you can do on the [New ticket screen](android/shake-ui/new-ticket-screen.md).

+## Description field

+This is a mandatory element and can't be hidden.

+Here's a tip that quality assurance teams often find helpful.
+If *#some #hashtags* are added anywhere in the description, those will automatically become <span class="tag-button pink-tag-button">tags</span> in your [Shake Dashboard](https://app.shakebugs.com/).

+## Email field

->The Email field is an element of the SDK [New ticket screen](android/shake-ui/new-ticket-screen.md) screen.
-It's optional and allows your users to leave their email address with the ticket they're submitting.
+Thie element iis optional and allows your users to leave their email address with the ticket they're submitting.

-## Adding tags to a bug
-If at the very end of a bug description reporter *#adds #some #hashtags*, those will automatically become <span class="tag-button pink-tag-button">tags</span> in your [Shake Dashboard](https://app.shakebugs.com/).

-## Hide the *Email* field
-Use the following method if you don't want to show this field in the SDK:
+Use the following method if you don't want to show it:

 <Tabs
   groupId="android"